 The temperature dependence of the phase diagram lines indicates that the glauber salt crystallizer should be run at a low temperature.
-By heating the effluent liquor from the glauber salt crystallizer, the stream moves into the NaCl precipitation area.
+The composition of the effluent from the glauber salt crystallizer will be near the phase diagram line.
+By heating this effluent, it moves into the NaCl precipitation area.
 It is therefore chosen to run the glauber salt crystallizer at 3 °C and the sodium chloride crystallizer at 45 °C.

 The process path for a fractional crystallization process separating the two salts is shown in the phase diagram.
-This process path starts with an aqueous solution of equal amounts of NaCl and Na2SO4 which is fed to the process.
-The temperature of the feed stream is 45 °C and the stream composition is marked with an “a” in the phase diagram.
+It starts with an aqueous solution of equal amounts of NaCl and Na2SO4 which is fed to the process.
+Its temperature is 45 °C and the stream composition is marked with an “a” in the phase diagram.

 The feed stream is mixed with the stream “e” to produce a stream with the composition “f”.
 Next, stream “f” is cooled to 3 °C along the path “fb”.
 At “b” this solution is supersaturated with glauber salt, Na2SO4·10H2O.
 This salt will therefore precipitate.
 The precipitation stops at the composition “c”, which is close to the area where NaCl starts precipitating.

 The solution with composition “c” is called the mother liquor because it gave birth to the glauber salt crystals.
 This solution is now heated to 45 °C, point “d”.
-This solution is within the NaCl precipitation area but NaCl is not precipitating because the solution contains too much water.
-Two thirds of the water content is evaporated at 45 °C. Thereby, the solution becomes supersaturated and NaCl precipitates.
+It is within the NaCl precipitation area but NaCl is not precipitating because the solution contains too much water.
+Therefore, two thirds of the water content is evaporated at 45 °C. Thereby, the solution becomes supersaturated and NaCl precipitates.

 By precipitation of NaCl, the composition of the stream changes to “e”.
-The “e” stream is the mother liquor from the NaCl crystallizer.
-The stream is saturated with NaCl and also near saturated with Na2SO4.
-It is therefore recirculated by mixing it with the feed stream at “a”, thereby producing the stream with composition “f”.
+This stream is the mother liquor from the NaCl crystallizer.
+It is saturated with NaCl and also near saturated with Na2SO4.
+Therefore it is recirculated by mixing it with the feed stream at “a”, thereby producing the stream with composition “f”.

 To avoid the buildup of impurities, a small amount of the mother liquor “e” is purged and not mixed with the feed stream.

 The amount of water evaporated in the NaCl crystallizer is a key parameter for designing this process.
-Evaporation of too much water leads to precipitation of sodium sulfate in the NaCl crystallizer.
-Insufficient evaporation gives a brine that contains too much NaCl.
+On one hand, evaporation of too much water leads to precipitation of sodium sulfate in the NaCl crystallizer.
+On the other hand, insufficient evaporation gives a brine that contains too much NaCl.
 As a result, NaCl will precipitate together with glauber salt in the low temperature crystallizer.